FAMILIAR-project/HackOurLanguages-SIF/README.md

  * Families of DSLs: Safely Reusing Tools accross DSLs (JMJ, 21 september)
    * watch video beforehand: https://youtu.be/lRi0rtKy1Ns
    * Choice of the project
+     * Slides `project20.pdf`

  * Home work (24 september)
    * Design the meta-model for your DSL
-   * prepare presentation of the result for sept.
+   * prepare presentation of the result for Sept.
 28

  * Language workbenches (MA, 28 september)
    * presentation of 2 of your meta-models (random pick) + discussion